-Microsoft Office Click-to-Run is not a new Microsoft Office “product”.
-Instead, it is a new way of delivering and updating the programs with which you are already familiar.
-For more information, see Click-to-Run: Introduction.
+Microsoft Office Click-to-Run isn’t a new Microsoft Office “product”.
+Instead, it is a new way of delivering and updating the Office programs you are already familiar with.
+To learn more about Click-To-Run, please see Click-to-Run: Introduction.

-If you are affected by a known issue listed below that is specific to Click-to-Run, see Click-to-Run: Switch to using an MSI-based Office edition to learn more about the options that are available.
+If you are affected by a known issue listed below that is specific to Click-to-Run for Office 2010, please see Click-to-Run: Switch to using an MSI-based Office edition to learn more about available options.

 - Many add-ins might not function as expected when used with Click-to-Run.
-You might see error messages stating that an add-in failed to load or could not be found.
+You might see error messages stating that an add-in failed to load or couldn’t be found.

-- Some Microsoft SharePoint functionality targeted at business or enterprise users will not be available, for example:
+- Some Microsoft SharePoint functionality targeted at business or enterprise users won’t be available, for example:

-- The Edit in Datasheet feature is not available.
+- The Edit in Datasheet feature isn’t available.
 This functionality is provided by Microsoft Access, which is not part of Click-to-Run.
-Even if Microsoft Access is installed separately, the Edit in Datasheet feature remains unavailable.
+Even if Access is installed separately, the Edit in Datasheet feature still isn’t available.

 - The SharePoint Picture Library is unavailable.